jorgenbuilder/fools-crawl/tutorial.md

 Don't want to have to mutate existing code.

 Rule Engine?
-    - Apply new escape rule (rule categories will help) so player can't escape first room
+    - Remove all escape rules so that player can't escape first room
+    - Remove all folding rules so player can't fold during dialogues
-    - Apply new rule so player can only fold specific card
+    - Apply new rule so player can only fold specific card, then remove it

 UI and triggers?
     - Tutorial machine